-Lesley Rogers is an academic and author.
-She is currently an Emeritus Professor at the University of New England (UNE), where she co-ordinates the Centre for Neuroscience and Animal Behaviour.
+Lesley J. Rogers is Emeritus Professor at the University of New England, where she was Professor of Neuroscience and Animal Behaviour from 1993-2007.

 Lesley has been a valued member of the Voiceless Scientific Expert Advisory Panel since 2009 and has sat on the judging panel for the Voiceless Eureka Prize for Scientific Research that Contributes to Animal Protection.